Eraoui909/apex-initializr/IDEAS.md

 Subsequently, this artifact can be used by CI/CD tools like Jenkins to automate the deployment process.

+!!
+I need to confirm the standard format of the artifact that each apex application should have (with all edge cases) !!

 #### status: [ In Progress ]

 * ## Embed LOGGER as the default loggin system